-15 "Fact Sheet: First Insights - 2020 Census Race and Hispanic or Latino Origin in Utah" Kem C Gardner Policy Institute, August 2021 for units specially outfitted to meet Type A accessibility standards for wheelchair access.
+One of the most common housing needs among the elderly is a unit conducive to mobility limitations.
+The required mobility accommodation can range from a unit without stairs to a Type A unit, suitable for a wheelchair.
+The 2010 census shows that 8% of the Salt Lake County population is disabled; however, seniors experience disabilities at a much higher rate, comprising 37% of all people with a disability.
+There are an estimated 5,600 renters with ambulatory disabilities in Salt Lake County, contributing to a demand for units specially outfitted to meet Type A accessibility standards for wheelchair access.
 While the Fair Housing Act standard is sufficient for many renters, there is an additional need for Type A standard units, and the demand far outstrips the supply.
-It is projected that 1800 residents of Salt Lake County require a wheelchair, while the supply of units that can accommodate a wheelchair has largely remained stagnant since 2003.
-Currently there are estimated 285 Type A units in Salt Lake County and their geographic distribution is severely limited.
-Half of all Type A units are in Salt Lake City, and the remaining units are concentrated around South Salt Lake, Murray, Midvale, West Valley Central, Taylorsville, and Kerns.
+It is projected that 1,800 residents of Salt Lake County require a wheelchair, while the supply of units that can accommodate a wheelchair has largely remained stagnant since 2003.
+Currently, there are about 285 Type Auris and Lake County, and their geographic distribution is limited.
+Half of all Type A units are a largely central, Taylorsville, and Kerns.
 The inadequate distribution of Type A units restricts the ability of the elderly to age in place and limits their options for fair housing.
 Currently, 2,800 disabled residents are severely cost burdened, very low-income, and receiving no rental assistance.